 I don't want that to happen to you this year.
-That is why I am giving you my 5 best tips to help you enjoy Thanksgiving while staying on track toward your health and fitness goals!
+That is why I am giving you my 5 best tips to help you enjoy the holidays while staying on track toward your health and fitness goals!

 Eating adequate amounts of protein is important every day ... and it's especially important during the holidays!
 Protein will help keep you full, curb cravings, and keep you in an anabolic state.
 This can be very beneficial for fat loss!

 When you add in travel, different schedules, and other factors that disrupt your normal routine it will be even more challenging!
 In normal, day-to-day routines, one of the most common struggles for people is getting in enough protein.

 On top of that, many of the holiday favorite foods (other than the turkey) are not good sources of protein.
 You will easily be able to get the carbs and fats you need for hitting your macros ... just don't forget about protein!
 This is true for both men and women, people who want to lose weight, and people who want to gain weight.

 Plus, by having protein at your meals and during the day, you will stay full longer ... which will help eliminate mindless snacking and keep you from continually going back for more Christmas cookies!